Chiefs' Duvernay-Tardif first to opt out of 2020 NFL season

 The NFL and its players association agreed earlier Friday to an opt-out clause for the upcoming season.
-Those who choose to opt out voluntarily will receive a $150,000 stipend and those with medical opt-outs will receive $350,00 rather than their contractual salary, two people with knowledge of the decisions told The Associated Press.
+Those who choose to voluntarily will receive a $150,000 stipend and those with medical opt outs will receive $350,00 rather than their contractual salary, two people with knowledge of the decisions told The Associated Press.
 The people spoke to the AP on condition of anonymity because the stipend amount was not made public.

 The deadline to opt out is Aug.
 3, but Duvernay-Tardif made the decision before Chiefs veterans were due in camp.